cobilab/FALCON2/README.md

 ### 3.2 Download an existing database ###

 <p align="justify">
 An already reference viral database is available <a href="http://sweet.ua.pt/pratas/datasets/VDB.fa.gz">here</a>.
-With this example, you only need to uncompress it, namely through: gunzip VDB.fa.gz, and use it in FALCON2 along with the FASTQ reads.
+With this example, you don't need to decompress; use it directly in FALCON2 along with the FASTQ reads.
 </p>

 ## 4. Usage ##